The CFPC's New CME System:

 Dear Dr. Cook,

-As the new CFPC President, I urge you to reconsider the December 31, 2025 elimination of all three-credit-per-hour CME programs.
+As the CFPC President, I urge you to preserve the evidence‑based three‑credit‑per‑hour CME designation, which has effectively incentivized high‑quality education for so many years.

 Respectfully,